UoA-CARES/cares_reinforcement_learning/docs/user_guide/usage.md

 !!! tip "Configurations Saved"
     The full training configurations are saved into the training logs for future reference - default location `~/cares_rl_logs/<ALGORITHM>`

+!!! tip "Enable future Resume"
+    In order to enable the resume feature for a given experiment you need to manually enable `--save_train_checkpoints 1`

 ### Configuration Files (config)

 The `config` mode allows you to specify all experiment parameters in structured JSON configuration files, rather than on the command line.
 This approach is ideal for reproducible research, large-scale experiments, or when you want to precisely control every aspect of your environment, algorithm, and training setup.